medialab/minet/docs/cli.md

   -t TOKEN, --token TOKEN                    Mediacloud API token (also called key).
   -o OUTPUT, --output OUTPUT                 Path to the output report file.
 By default, the report will be printed to stdout.
   -c COLLECTIONS, --collections COLLECTIONS  List of searched collections separated by commas.
+  --skip-count                               Whether to skip the first API call counting the number of posts for the progress bar.

 ```